andyatkinson/rideshare/docs/development_environment.md

 # Development Environment

+This guide provides an alternative, community-submitted method for setting up and running the Rideshare application using Dev Containers.
+It is not the officially supported method described in the book "High Performance PostgreSQL for Rails."

 ## Get started with Docker

 [Docker](https://docs.docker.com/) provides a way to run applications securely isolated in a container,